 How to Put on a Straddle Trade

-An investor can put on a straddle in two ways: 1) They can buy a call option and put option.
-Both contracts need to have the same strike price and expiration date, or 2).
-They can sell a call and put option that both have the same strike price and expiration date.
+In options trading, an investor can put on a straddle in two ways: 1) They can buy a call option and put option.
+Both contracts need to have the same strike price and expiration date.
+Or 2) They can sell a call and put option that both have the same strike price and expiration date.

 An option’s expiration date is the date by which the call or put must be exercised.
 So an investor has until the expiry to exercise the option by buying or selling the underlying asset.
 After that date, the options become worthless.
 Another important term for options investors is the premium.
 This is the value or cost of the option itself.

 Examples of Straddles

 The two types of straddles discussed here are the long straddle and the short straddle.
 These are just two of many different options trading strategies.

 In a long straddle, the move in the underlying asset needs to exceed the cost of the two premiums — one for the call, one for the put — in order for the investor to break even on the trade.
 The cost of the two premiums is the maximum amount of money the investor can lose.
 In a short straddle, the cost of the two premiums is the maximum amount the investor can earn from the trade.